Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 EOTech XPS2-0, Green

-The buttons are also moved to the front which works easier for most applications but if you plan on adding a magnifier…it’s better to have the extra height and buttons to the side of the EXPS2-0.
+The buttons are also moved to the front, which works easier for unmagnified applications.
+If you plan on adding a magnifier, it’s better to have the extra height and buttons to the side of the EXPS2.

 XPS2 vs EXPS2

-My pick if you don’t plan on moving your optic a lot, not using a magnifier, and want to save a few bucks with the new EOTech model.
+This is my pick if you don’t plan on moving your optic a lot, don’t use a magnifier, and want to save a few bucks.
+If you catch the XPS2 on sale, it’s as affordable as the 512.

 Available Coupons